LiterallyKG3/LED-Strips-Mind-Control/README.md

 Save the file.
 <br><br>
->[!NOTE]
-> The PC will automatically detect the Pico via UDP broadcast.
+The PC will automatically detect the Pico via UDP broadcast.
+<br><br>

+>[!IMPORTANT]
+> The Pico has to be connected to the same Wi-Fi network as your PC.

 <br><br><br><br>